jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 - `cd .. && make test`

 Once set up, run `make test` in the root directory of the repository.
-The suite has the same requirements as the plugin and includes null-ls integration tests if it's installed.
+The suite has the same requirements as the plugin.

 ## Recommended Plugins